$p$-robust equilibrated flux reconstruction in ${\boldsymbol H}(\mathrm{curl})$ based on local minimizations. Application to a posteriori analysis of the curl-curl problem: Over-constrained minimization in Raviart--Thomas' spaces

 In this appendix, we consider a fixed mesh vertex $\ver \in \Vh$.
 Let an integer $q \geq 0$ be fixed and set $\qq \eq \min\{q,1\}$.
 We employ the notation of Section~\ref{sec_not} and in particular recall that $\ls$ means smaller or equal to up to a constant only depending on the mesh shape-regularity parameter $\kappa_\Th$.
-Recall the technical assumption of Section~\ref{sec_bound} for boundary patches.
-We also assume a polynomial form, mean value zero, and patchwise orthogonality conditions:
+We also assume a polynomial form, mean value zero, and patchwise orthogonality conditions \cye{on the two data $g^\ver$ and $\btau_h^\ver$}:

 \bas[Data $g^\ver$ and $\btau_h^\ver$] The data $g^\ver$ and $\btau_h^\ver$ satisfy \bse\ba g^\ver & \in \Lti{\oma} \quad \text{ and } \quad \btau_h^\ver \in \RT_{\qq}(\Ta), \\ (g^\ver, 1)_\oma & = 0 \quad \text{ when } \ver \not \in \overline \GD, \\ (\btau_h^\ver, \Gr q_h)_\oma + (g^\ver, q_h)_\oma & = 0 \qquad \forall q_h \in \PP_1(\Ta)\cap\Hsa. \ea \ese \eas